Avalanche vs Golden Knights Prediction — AI Finds CAN'T MISS NHL Lines & Props (Oct 31)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over millions of data from every facet between the Avalanche and Golden Knights and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every past game between the Avalanche and Golden Knights and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the trending factor knucklehead sportsbettors often put on Colorado’s strength factors between a Avalanche team going up against a possibly unhealthy Golden Knights team.
-It appears the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most fixated on the trending weight knucklehead sportsbettors tend to put on Vegas’s strength factors between a Avalanche team going up against a possibly unhealthy Golden Knights team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.